ShubeeOro/nginx-2420/README.md

 The following page served should be this, shown below.
 ![alt text](image.png)

+You can test out my demo @ ```164.92.77.120``` using your web browser

+If you can see your own page, congrats you are done!!!

 This screenshot below shows the created droplet ```web``` I used for this assignment.
 IP addresss is ```164.92.77.120```
 ![alt text](image-2.png)